 Online, or Cloud storage, can be accessed as long as you’re connected to the internet.
 The speed of your internet and the numbers of users is going to dictate the experience. but note that your download and upload speed is dependent on your bandwidth limitations.
 Cloud storage can be more cost effective and is certainly much more scalable with the right solution.

 With the right infrastructure in place cloud solutions can offer better flexibility and value to the business, especially when you have remote workers.
-Getting a cloud platform can make a lot more sense than trying to continue managing a file server internally.
+Getting a cloud platform and infrastructure can make a lot more sense than trying to continue managing a file server internally.

 Making the move